 Are you looking for a type of car with low fuel costs and less harmful emissions?
 Well, what you need is an electric car.
 They offer numerous benefits, however, why can’t electric cars charge themselves?
 Why can’t an electric car charge itself?
 Do electric cars charge while driving?
+Would you like a self charging electric car?

 The short answer is that while there are some ways for an electric car to partially charge itself, or even recover some energy while in use; the necessary technology for a fully self-charging electric car doesn’t exist yet.
 However, there are some options you can already consider to self-charge your electric car!